sdmx-twg/sdmx-rest/doc/extend.md

 ## Conflict resolution

-Ideally, there must be one obvious and standard way (e.g. HTTP Content-Negtiation) to support a feature (e.g. selecting a format or the preferred language).
+Ideally, there must be one obvious and standard way (e.g. HTTP Content-Negotiation) to support a feature (e.g. selecting a format or the preferred language).
 While this works well for most programmatic cases, this approach is suboptimal in an interactive scenario where the client, a web browser, sets the behaviour on behalf of its users.

 For example, a web browser will typically set the Content-Negotiation headers to generic values such as: